 Technical Content

-Water Resources and Hydraulics Design
+Hydraulics Design

 Overview

 The water resources design of the water storage system for Long Khot involves several aspects.
 The determination of the water usage characteristics of the village was the first aspect that was completed.
 While on the site assessment trip, water usage data was obtained from the village leaders.
 This data was used in the estimation of further water usage characteristics.
 The next task was to design the pipe that will connect the storage tanks to the distribution system.
-While on the site assessment trip, data was collected about the path along which this pipe would be laid was gathered, including distance, households serviced, and elevations.
+While on the site assessment trip, data was collected about the path along which this pipe would be laid, including distance, households serviced, and elevations.
 The next task was to select a tank location.
 Survey data, including elevations of possible site locations and pipe and flow characteristics along the path water takes from the tanks to the most critical point on the distribution system were collected during the site assessment.
 The tank location was selected such that the most critical point on the distribution system will receive sufficient water pressure during the peak demand hour of the year.
 The pumping system is the next component that will be designed.
 Design of the pumping system has not yet been completed.
 So far data from the site assessment trip including well depth and ground water table elevation have been used to generate System Head Curves for a range of pipe diameters.
 Future design work includes, finalizing the selection of the pumping system, writing an operations and maintenance manual and a detailed budget.

 Analysis